harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Participant_Sends_Hardware_To_Evaluators

 Evaluators will work with participant's that send hardware during competition on-boarding.
-Hardware will be sent at the participant's expense.
+Hardware will be sent and returned at the participant's expense.

 Evaluators and participants will work closely to make sure the hardware is properly installed and configured.